top of page

 - Seek damages (your losses caused by their breach).

 In practice, vendors very rarely try to back out after a strong auction result.
 The legal risk is significant, and their sales agents will go ballistic.
-They only get paid if it settles.
+Sales agents only get paid if it settles.

 4. Dodgy Case: What If They Try to Walk After the Hammer?